anyone2/IndigoPlugin-Voice-Monkey/README.md

 After configuring **alexa_remote_control**, which you can test using available commands from the MacOS command line, only a few more steps are needed.

-- Place the **alexa_remote_control.sh** file you downloaded and modified as part of the instructions found here [https://github.com/thorsten-gehrig/alexa-remote-control](https://github.com/thorsten-gehrig/alexa-remote-control), or a copy of it, and the **alexa_remote_control.py** file included in this reposisitory, into the Python3-Includes folder.
+- Place the **alexa_remote_control.sh** file you downloaded and modified as part of the instructions found here [https://github.com/thorsten-gehrig/alexa-remote-control](https://github.com/thorsten-gehrig/alexa-remote-control), or a copy of it, in the **'/Library/Application Support/Perceptive Automation/Script'** folder.

+Please the **alexa_remote_control.py** file included in this reposisitory, into the Python3-Includes folder.

 The full path is **'/Library/Application Support/Perceptive Automation/Python3-includes'**

+## IMPORTANT: Do not move either of these files until after you get alexa_remote_control.sh working.

+After you placed the files in the folders shown above:

 - In Indigo, under Plugins -> Reload Libraries and Attachments
 - In Indigo, under Plugins -> Voice Monkey -> Reload